What is Epoxy?

 The unique and adjustable reactivity of the polyaspartic esters allows for the design of fast-curing coatings tailored to the needs of the application.
 The fast curing feature of these coatings can provide significant, money-saving productivity improvements, along with high-build, low-temperature curing, and abrasion and corrosion resistance.

-Build capability – how thick the coating actually is which results in a longer wear life.
+Build capability – how thick the coating actually is which results in longer wear life.

 Polyaspartics generally have a very low viscosity (equivalent to water) which gives it outstanding wetting ability to apply a high build in one coat, UV stability, and excellent chemical and abrasion resistance thus providing some of the best properties.